open/close all folders

 - Unique Enemy: There is a single Upper throughout the entirety of the main campaign, only appearing out of the blue as a Jump Scare when Simon is traversing the surreal underground maze with the slamming doors, just before reaching the asylum.

-- Ax-Crazy: Literally.
-They're found in the Insane Asylum and use a fire ax to attack you.
+- An Axe to Grind: They use a fire ax to attack you.

 - Jump Scare: Like the Faster, you'll likely encounter them as soon as you turn a corner or enter a new area.
 They'll also be screaming all the while.